 Reduce your waste: Disposable items are a major source of waste.
 Items such as plastic straws, spoons, forks, knives, bags, coffee cups, take-out containers, and anything which gets used once and then tossed in the trash.
 Did you know, a lot of this plastic waste can sit in landfills for hundreds of years before they break down or end up in our oceans, impacting marine life?
 Avoid “freebies” and “swag” that you get at trade shows and conferences, they usually end up as waste.

 Reduce your food waste: Did you know over 1/3 of food is wasted and the average household throws out approximately $2,000 worth of food each year?
 Food thrown into your garbage bins ends up in landfills and breaks down in ways that can create greenhouse gases.
 Prevent food waste with planned shopping and creative ways to consume what you purchase.

-Reuse: Use reusable napkins, reusable containers, reusable and organic feminine hygiene products, reusable turn old t-shirts into rags.
+Reuse: Use reusable napkins, reusable containers, reusable and organic feminine hygiene products, and turn old t-shirts into rags.

 Did you know a plant-based diet can help fight climate change?
 Reducing meat consumption can have tremendous benefits for the planet.
 Meat production is one of the most environmentally destructive industries.
 It is responsible for the use of massive amounts of water, pollution, greenhouse gas emissions and habitat destruction.
 Consider planting a backyard garden or a vegetable box on your balcony.

-A minimalist lifestyle is one of the most effective ways to live sustainability.
+A minimalist lifestyle is one of the most effective ways to live sustainably.
 One way to embrace a minimalist life is by buying only what you need.